andrehorbach/gupyapi/README.md

-# Gupy API
+# Gupy API Data Export

-This repository presents code to work with Gupy API.
-It provides these features:
+This repository contains code for interacting with the Gupy API.
+It includes the following features:

-Gupy API Data Fetch:
+📡 Gupy API Data Fetching:
-- Fetch Jobs Data
+- Retrieve job listings
-- Fetch Applications Data
+- Retrieve application data
-- Fetch Comments Data
+- Retrieve comment threads
-- Fetch Templates (E-mail / Jobs)
+- Retrieve templates (email and job templates)

-Gupy API Data Handling:
+💾 Data Handling:
-- Store Jobs and Applications data to JSON File
+- Save job and application data to .json files
-- Create .JSON files to store Templates data for further use (e.g.: Imports)
+- Generate .json files from templates for future use (e.g., imports)
-- Extract Stages data for validation
+- Extract stage information for validation and analysis